VCI targets students from the VCI network that consists of:

 - Recognition of Prior Learning (RPL) is appropriate for you

-- you require a time payment system for fees.
+- you require a payment plan for fees.

 - The VCI Graduate School will process your application and then inform you of acceptance or otherwise.
 This may be: